-The Executive Committee is a standing committee of the Board that provides regular oversight of the Secretariat, prepares Board meetings, and makes decisions when specifically delegated the authority to do so by the Board.
-Further description on the Executive Committee's specific terms of reference is found in Section 10.
+The Executive Committee is a standing committee of the Board that provides regular oversight of the Secretariat, prepares board meetings, and makes decisions when specifically delegated the authority to do so by the Board.
+Further description on the Executive Committee's specific terms of reference is found in Section 10 on page 20 of this manual.